neurolibre/docs.neurolibre.org/source/BAREMETAL_TO_DOCKER_REGISTRY.rst

 .. image:: img/instance_menu.png
   :width: 150px

-.. warning:: You have a limited amount of floating IPs, so be carefull before using one.
+.. warning:: You have a limited amount of floating IPs, so be careful before using one.

 Firewall
 --------